 We’re currently working on providing a service to work with in-house teams, so understanding clients’ in-house job roles and challenges will be something I’ll spend a lot of time on over the coming weeks and months.

 7. From a new business point of view, what have been some of your best achievements at Tecmark?

 We’re working with ao.com at the moment, which is a great campaign to be involved with.
 Elsewhere, teaming with the likes of Rentalcars.com and Assurant have also been highlighted.

 8. When you’re not busy cooking, how else do you relax away from work?

-I play tennis and go to the gym, and probably spend too much time worrying about my personal appearance.
+I play tennis and go to the gym, and probably spend too much time worrying about my appearance.

 I also like to eat out regularly and love watching rubbish TV: The X-Factor’s just started at the moment and I like to imagine I’m the fifth judge.

 9. What’s more satisfying – a Westlife key change or coming to work with no socks on?